Kevinwmiguel/Kevinwmiguel/README.md

 - 🔭 I’m currently working on Kaizen Gaming (Betano) as a Customer Service and in personal projects
-- 🌱 I'm Learning JavaScript
+- 🎈 I wanna become a Full-Stack Developer

-- 📫 How to reach me: Email: Linkedin:
+- 🌱 I'm Learning JavaScript!
-- ⚡ Fun fact: I really love to play all the games but also check their codes.
+- ⚡ Fun fact: I really like to play all kind of games but also check their codes.

 ## Contact